Policy Development

 You may need policy work if:

-• Your policies no longer reflect what HUD requires
+- Your policies no longer reflect what HUD or your state require

-• HUD has cited policy gaps, inconsistencies, or language that conflicts with current regulations
+- HUD has cited policy gaps, inconsistencies, or language that conflicts with current regs

 What We Write